31st Infantry Division "Calabria": World War II

 In 1940, the division was part of the XIII Army Corps and tasked with the defense of the northwestern coast of Sardinia, with garrisons in Sassari, Porto Torres, Alghero and Santa Teresa Gallura.
-In December 1941 the 204th Coastal Division was activated in Porto Torres, which took up the coastal defense duty, with the Calabria tasked as mobile reserve behind the 204th Coastal Division.
+In December 1941 the 204th Coastal Division was activated in Porto Torres, which took up the coastal defense duty, with the Calabria tasked as a mobile reserve behind the 204th Coastal Division.
 The Calabria, since 1943 part of the XXX Corps, remained at its positions until the Armistice of Cassibile was announced on 8 September 1943.
 On 9 September 1943 the division repositioned itself to defend Sassari from an expected attack by the German 90th Panzergrenadier Division.
 However the Wehrmacht decided to evacuate its forces to Corsica and the Italian units on Sardinia allowed them to withdraw unhindered.
 On 12–14 September 1943 the Calabria skirmished with the Germans at Martis and then at Trinità d'Agultu in an attempt to speed up their withdrawal from the island.

-In 1944 the 236th Infantry Regiment "Piceno" joined the division, which on 25 September 1944 was reformed as Internal Security Division "Calabria" and for the rest of the war engaged primarily in airfield defence, policing and to demining work.
+In 1944 the 236th Infantry Regiment "Piceno" joined the division, which on 25 September 1944 was reformed as Internal Security Division "Calabria" and for the rest of the war engaged primarily in airfield defence, policing and demining work.

 Infantry Brigade "Calabria"

-In May 1945 the division began to reform as 31st Infantry Division "Calabria", however on 15 August 1945 the division was reduced to Infantry Brigade "Calabria", with the 236th Infantry Regiment "Piceno" disbanded and the 40th Artillery Regiment reduced to a Mixed Artillery Group "Calabria".
+In May 1945 the division began to reform as the 31st Infantry Division "Calabria", however on 15 August 1946 the division was reduced to Infantry Brigade "Calabria", with the 236th Infantry Regiment "Piceno" disbanded and the 40th Artillery Regiment reduced to Mixed Artillery Group "Calabria".
 On 1 February 1948 the brigade was disbanded and the 59th Infantry Regiment "Calabria" moved to Palmanova in Friuli, where it joined the Infantry Division "Mantova".